TABLE OF CONTENTS

 Fine-Tuning Methods for Stable Diffusion AI

-To address these limitations and biases, you can implement additional training to customise Stable Diffusion's outputs for your specific needs by fine-tuning.
+To address these limitations and biases, you can implement additional training to customise Stable Diffusion model's outputs for your specific needs by fine-tuning.
 There are three main approaches for user-accessible fine-tuning for stable diffusion:

 -